·

 Bluegill smaller than this one are often difficult to hook.
 Still fun on light gear.

 All of the lakes in San Diego County which are open to the public for fishing have bluegill populations as do many private ponds in rural areas.
-Even many of the mostly seasonal lower altitude streams and creeks, many of which support difficult to access pools of water year-round, contain bluegill as well as largemouth bass or green sunfish.
-Catchable bluegill in the 5 to 8 inch size in most local waters and many local lakes have good numbers of 10 to 12 inch long fish and even larger dinner plate sized specimens that weigh over 2 lbs are found in some of the local lakes.
+Even many of the mostly seasonal lower altitude streams and creeks, some of which support difficult to access pools of water year-round, contain bluegill as well as largemouth bass or green sunfish.
+Catchable bluegill in the 5 to 8 inch size inhabit most local waters and many local lakes have good numbers of 10 to 12 inch long fish.
+Even larger dinner plate sized specimens that weigh over 2 lbs are found in some of the local lakes.
 The largest documented bluegill caught in San Diego Country was a 3 lb 8 oz specimen from Lower Otay Reservoir captured in 1991(we have replica mold of that fish on the wall in the shop).

 Bluegill on float tube stripping apron with fiberglass rod and Pflueger Medalist reel